Design-Computing/Design-Computing.github.io/md/week1.md

 Then press enter.

-Resist the urge to copy and paste this, you're going to be doing it a lot, and it'll be much better if you just learn to type it.
+Resist the urge to copy and paste this, you're going to be doing it a lot, and it'll be much better if you learn to type it.

 The test produce a lot of output, so you'll want to pull up your terminal; there's an up arrow (**^**) on the right that makes it get much bigger.